Fast and Robust Algorithm for the Energy Minimization of Spin Systems Applied in an Analysis of High Temperature Spin Configurations in Terms of Skyrmion Density: Performances tests

 When the number of degrees of freedom is increased by adding more spins to the simulated system, the number of energy/gradient evaluations needed to reach convergence also increases.
 This is illustrated by simulating a 40$\times$40 lattice where spins in a 20$\times$20 subsection of the lattice initially have random spin orientations, the same as in the calculation of the smaller system shown in Fig.\ref{fig:fig2}(a), while the rest of the spins are oriented as in the ferromagnetic phase, see Fig.\ref{fig:fig4}(a).
 The OSO-LBFGS calculation now requires 750 evaluations to converge to a tolerance of $10^{-5}$ meV, while OSO-CG and OSO-VPO require 5700 and 45000, respectively.
 The dis-LL minimization requires {\it ca.} 60000 iterations (120 000 energy/gradient evaluations).
 Interestingly, all four methods converge on the same local minimum energy spin configuration where the density of skyrmions is {\it ca.} half as large as in the smaller 20$\times$20 system.
 This calculation illustrates how the addition of more degrees of freedom, without introducing additional complexity (in that the number of randomly oriented spins is the same as in the calculation illustrated in Fig.\ref{fig:fig2}) increases the number of evaluations required to reach convergence.
 The damp-LL algorithm convergences to a different minimum and as a result is not included in the comparison.
 Furthermore, the number of iterations exceeds 70000 for convergence.

 Table~\ref{tab: tab1} shows how the number of energy/gradient evaluations depends on the convergence criterion.
 The LBFGS requires only slightly more iterations when the convergence criterion is decreased by an order of magnitude, while the other algorithms require {\it ca.} 20-30 $\%$ more iterations.

-This is due to the fact that the LBFSG is a higher order algorithm and converges at a faster rate near the minimum.
+In order to reduce the dependence on the initial random configuration, 40 different random configurations were generated~\cite{random} for which all the tested algorithms converged to the same energy minimum.
+The average number of energy and gradient evaluations, number of iterations as well as elapsed time are presented in Table~\ref{tab: tab2}.
+The table also includes results obtained with the SN algorithm implemented with Polak-Rebi\`ere (PR) nonlinear conjugate gradient algorithm.
+The SN combined with PR algorithm is slower than OSO-LBFSG by a factor of 3-4 but performs better than the OSO-FR algorithm.
+Note that the ratio of energy/gradient evaluations and number of iteration in the LBFGS algorithm is close to one as the step size of 1 is the natural step-size for quasi-Newton algorithms~\cite{Nocedal2006} while nonlinear conjugate gradient algorithms perform a line search more often.